FactorSef/ReactEazyStarter/README.md

 [React Eazy Starter](https://github.com/FactorSef/ReactEazyStarter "React Eazy Starter Repository") is a ready-made solution for those who do not want to use [CRA](https://github.com/FactorSef/ReactEazyStarter "The official Create React App site"), but wants a scalable platform for developing their [React](https://reactjs.org "Official React.js site") applications.

-More details about the project are described in [documentation](/docs/intro.md).

 ## What was done:
 - [x] Typescript support
 - [x] Support for CSS, SASS / SCSS, LESS